EddyPrime/puf-seminar/README.md

 7. Disconnect the device from your computer
 8. Wait some seconds to let the memory cells completely discharge
 9. Repeat from 5
-10. Once the amount of strings collected makes you happy, press `Ctrl-C` or `Cmd-C` to exit the program
+10. Once the amount of strings collected makes you happy, press `Ctrl-C` to exit the program

 Once you collected some strings from the device, you may want to compute some metrics.
 Run
 ```shell